 Jerry pulls up to 20 quotes from top rated carriers.

-Safeco offers standard coverage types including collision, comprehensive, bodily injury liability, property damage liability, medical expense, personal injury protection (PIP) and uninsured/underinsured motorist coverage.
+Active Safeco policies include standard coverage types: collision, comprehensive, bodily injury liability, property damage liability, medical expense, personal injury protection (PIP), and uninsured/underinsured motorist coverage.

 -

-New vehicle replacement, if you’re the original owner of a car that’s stolen or totaled within the first year.
-Safeco will pay the value of a comparable new vehicle rather than the depreciated actual cash value (ACV).
+New vehicle replacement, for original owners of cars stolen or totaled within the first year.
+This pays the value of a comparable new vehicle rather than depreciated actual cash value (ACV).

 -

-Rental car reimbursement covers the cost of a rental car while your vehicle is being repaired after a covered loss.
+Rental car reimbursement for rental costs while your vehicle is being repaired after a covered loss.

 -